NYUDataBootcamp/Book/pandas-input.md

 It doesn't make much sense in this case, but in others we'll find it helpful.

-**Exercise.** Let's apply what we have learned to the dataframe generated by this code:
+**Exercise.** Let's apply what we have learned to the DataFrame generated by this code:

 ```python
 data = {'countrycode': ['CHN', 'CHN', 'CHN', 'FRA', 'FRA', 'FRA'],